PhenoApps/Coordinate/docs/source/grids.rst

 New Grids
 ---------
-Grids can be created by selecting the New Grid icon from the top toolbar, a template list item, or a project list item.
+Grids can be created by selecting the New Grid icon (|grid-add|) from the top toolbar, a template list item, or a project list item.

 List Layout